-The first steps have been taken.
-In July 2017, the Federal Council created an extended authorisation-exempt area (regulatory sandbox) and extended the timeframe for settlement accounts to 60 days.
-Parliament adopted an authorisation category tailored to fintech in June 2018.
-FINMA has also examined the regulations in its area and designed them to be technology-neutral (e.g. video and online identification).
+In July 2017, the Federal Council created an extended authorisation-exempt area (regulatory sandbox) in banking law and extended the timeframe for settlement accounts to 60 days.
+FINMA also examined the regulations in its area and redesigned them to be technology-neutral (e.g. video and online identification).